 Fat Albert and the Cosby Kids: Implied as common during the Scare 'Em Straight tour of a prison in the 1984 episode "Busted."
 (Many of the inmates at the prison make graphic comments about wanting to get it on with the Fat Albert gang.)

-A disturbingly creepy running gag in The Powerpuff Girls is that villain Mojo Jojo he is looked by a inmate with a creepy smile (implied sexually, although this is more a kind of double meaning) by the ending of "Cootie Gras".
+A disturbingly creepy running gag in The Powerpuff Girls is that villain Mojo Jojo is implied to experience this when he is sent to prison.
+He is looked at by an inmate with a creepy smile (implied sexually, although this is more a kind of double meaning) by the ending of "Cootie Gras".
 A similar scene happens in "Monkey See Doggy Two", only as Mojo is turned into a dog and sent to the pound, with another dog.
 Most recently, the 10th anniversary/final episode special "Powerpuff Girls Rule!" had one last shout-out to this running gag, as a fellow prisoner embraces Mojo much to Mojo's dismay.
 Wow.

 On Rocko's Modern Life, Rocko's car is placed in impound.
 Rocko's car calls Rocko from the impound.
 Another car comes up behind Rocko's car.
 It then cuts to Rocko who hears prison rape noises over the phone.

 The Critic.
 Jay Sherman gets propositioned by an inmate... but the inmate just treats Jay lovingly with gifts.

 The Boondocks: Prison rape is something that haunts the imagination of at least one character, Tom Dubois.
 In a flashback montage, Tom's entire uptight, upright, good citizen-prosecuting attorney personality is shown to stem from a deep-seated phobia about being sent to prison and raped.
 His wife notes that "This whole "anal rape thing" is really causing both of us to miss out on a lot in life."